 Camping is nicest when you have some good weather, so that would definitely be during the summer months.
 On the other hand, camping is cheaper if you go just outside high-season.
 Car and campervan rentals will be cheaper, just like the campsites.
 The sites will also be less crowded.

 You need a couple of conditions to be able to see the Northern Lights and one of them is a dark sky.
 This means during summertime when you have 24 hours of daylight (half of May until the beginning of August), your chance of seeing the Northern Lights is absolutely 0%.
 It might be out there, but you just can’t see it.

 The more time passes by after summer, the darker it gets and the higher the chance of seeing the Northern Lights.
-We have been in Iceland from the beginning of August until the end of October and have seen the Northern Lights from half of August.
+We have been in Iceland from the beginning of August until the end of October and have seen the Northern Lights since mid-August.
 However, the Northern Lights we’ve seen in October were much more powerful than what we saw in August!

 So, your best time to visit Iceland to be able to see the Northern Lights will be from the end of September until the end of March.